 When looking for the perfect show-stopping tree, a magnolia is a great option.
-And while standard magnolia varieties can reach 80 feet in height, several smaller cultivars max out at 20 feet tall.
-This means that a magnolia grown in a container or pot can brighten even a small space, and it can be moved to suit your (and your tree's) needs.
+And while standard magnolia varieties can reach up to 80 feet tall, several smaller cultivars max out at 20 feet.
+This means it's doable to grow them in a container that can be moved to suit your space's (and your tree's) needs.

 Watch Now: How to Grow Potted Magnolia Trees

 Choosing a Container

 The first consideration when growing a magnolia in a container is the container itself.
 If the container will only be a temporary home for the tree before you plant it in the ground, then you can select one that's just slightly larger than the tree's root ball.
 But if you intend to keep your tree in a pot permanently, you'll want to plant your sapling in a pot that is several times larger than the tree's root ball.

 Just remember that you might need to move the container, so it should be manageable in size and weight.
 If you think you'll be moving the tree frequently, set up your container on a rolling plant caddy before you add the soil.

 Most importantly, make sure any container you choose has sufficient drainage.
 Pot shards, rocks, or a layer of pearlite at the bottom of the container will ensure that water filters through and the roots get adequate air.